Ju4r3z13/Project2Prologue/devlog.md

 12/10/2025 1:00 am
 I finished the "move" and "validate_move" predicate functions.
 I had to use atoms to do some sort of function overloading with move().
 That way I can call the predicate with different parameters and it will move differently.
 Then validate_move makes sure that the move is within the bounds of the maze and that the move will not drive the program into a wall.

+12/10/2025 1:29 am
+I made some changes.
+First I added a is_exit predicate which used cell_value() to check whether the value of the cell was 'e' (exit).
+I then decided to get rid of this new function and the find_start function I made so that I could implement them inside the validate_move.
+The reasoning was that since in validate_move() I was checking if a wall was in the way I should also use that function to check whether it was a start position or an exit.
+I then realized that it was not aa good idea unless all moves were going to be instructed.
+However, for the program to be able to find the exit without using given instructions I could not use it like this since it would strugle with my backtracking.
+Since I am not working on that part right now I just decide to bring back find_start() and is_exit() I will then see if there is a work around otherwise I might just leave them as helper functions.
+(This update was written at 1:29 am but I forgot to commit)